 Blue Mud Dauber Wasp

 When I was a kid, I used to find these blobs of mud stuck on our farm buildings, mostly under the eaves or in other spots where they would be protected from the rain.
 When I broke them open from time to time, they were either filled with paralyzed spiders, or had a wasp pupa inside.
-I’d often watch them being built and stocked by wasps that looked like this:
+I’d often watch them being repaired and stocked by wasps that looked like this:

-This is another old picture that I took in 2007, and the wasp was large enough that I tried getting the pictures without the macro lens, which is why the pictures came out a bit blurry.
 I also refrigerated it, which made it pretty much act as if it were dead until it warmed up again.
 This seems to be a trait of hymenoptera – ants, bees, wasps, and sawflies don’t seem to take cold temperatures very well.

 Anyway, it is a Blue Mud Dauber, genus Chalybion.
 The metallic blue color is quite striking, and the elongated, very thin waist is very distinctive.